Call to get started 1-800-560-3450

 PMI protects the lender, not the borrower.
 As a policy, PMI does not protect the borrower, but the lender’s investment in the home.
 This means that if the homeowner falls behind on payments, they can lose their home.
 PMI may help borrowers become homeowners sooner, but they will not protect the borrowers against potential losses.

-PMI is costly and protects the lender, not the borrower.
-So how can homeowners who can’t avoid it eliminate it?
+How can homeowners who can’t avoid PMI eliminate it?
 The answer is in home equity.

 4 ways to eliminate private mortgage insurance